Register a birth

 - A father who is not married to the baby's mother does not automatically have parental responsibility for him or her.

 - It is also possible to gain parental responsibility by later marrying the child's mother.
 The father will need to sign an official agreement with her, or getting a court order.
 This might be important for those with other children.

 Information you will need to register a birth

-- The date and place of birth (if the birth is one of twins, triplets, etc, then the times of all individual births will also be needed)
+- The date and place of birth.
+If a multiple birth, the times of all individual births will also be needed.